PoCInnovation/Pool2022/Software/day01/Golang/README.md

 You should see a [`go.mod`](https://faun.pub/understanding-go-mod-and-go-sum-5fd7ec9bcc34?gi=7a3186a145d6) file appear in your directory.

-You can now create your first go file : `main.go`
+You can now create your first go file: `main.go`

 ```golang
 package main